cuDensityMat functions¶

 batchSize

 ).
 Each coefficient will be a product of a static coefficient and a dynamic coefficient generated by the coefficient callback during the computation phase.
-If the scalar callback is not supplied here (NULL), this argument can also be set to NULL.coefficientCallback – [in] User-defined batched complex scalar callback function which can be called later to update the array of scalar coefficients associated with the defined batch of operator terms, or NULL.
+If the scalar callback is not supplied here (NULL), this argument can also be set to NULL.coefficientCallback – [in] Optional user-defined batched complex scalar callback function which can be called later to update the array of scalar coefficients associated with the defined batch of operator terms, or NULL.
 The total coefficient associated with an operator term is a product of the constant (static) coefficient and the result of the scalar callback function, if defined.

 - Returns